rust-syndication/atom/README.md

 ## Reading

-A feed can be read from any object that implements the `BufRead` trait.
+A feed can be read from any object that implements the `BufRead` trait or using the `FromStr` trait.

 ```rust
 use std::fs::File;